-- Account name is changed, account not in a group The account keeps ownership of all items of which it previously was the owner. - Account name is changed, account member of a group Since the items are owned by the account's group anyway, ownership is not affected, meaning that they are still owned by the same group as before. - Group is added to a non-group account items.
+- Account name is changed, account not in a group The account keeps ownership of all items of which it previously was the owner. - Account name is changed, account member of a group Since the items are owned by the account's group anyway, ownership is not affected, meaning that they are still owned by the same group as before. - Group is added to a non-group account Ownership of all items previously owned by the account is transferred to the group that the account joins.
+All members in that group will then share ownership of these items.
 The account also gains ownership of all items that previously existed in the group it joins.